kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 at the resource driver level or via namespace resource quotas/limits.

-During admission, the API server will perform standard structural validation on the `clusterResourceClaimTemplateName` field (e.g. checking that only one of the template/claim name fields is populated).
+During admission, the API server will perform standard structural validation on the `clusterResourceClaimTemplateName` field in both `PodResourceClaim` and `PodGroupResourceClaim` (e.g. checking that only one of the template/claim name fields is populated).

 ### Test Plan